renemarc/countdoom/CONTRIBUTING.rst

           $ pytest tests/test_client.py
           $ pytest tests/test_client.py::test_valid_countdown

-8. Commit your changes using `Conventional Commits`_ comment style and push your branch to GitHub.
+8. Commit your changes ideally using `Conventional Commits`_ comment style and push your branch to GitHub.
 To help catch any gotchas, `pre-commit
 <https://pre-commit.com/>`_ will automatically run various code quality
 linters on any modified files: